Nextpertise/autorsyncbackup/README.md

 Note: The backupdir will be postfixed with the hostname, by example: `/var/data/backups_rsync/host.domain.tld/`

-create a directory which contain the backups
+Create a directory which contain the backups:

     $ mkdir /var/data/backups_rsync

-create a directory for output XML files, these contain information about the executed jobs
+Create a directory for output XML files, these contain information about the executed jobs:

     $ mkdir /var/spool/autorsyncbackup

-Finally execute the backup (You can cron this command)
+Finally execute the backup (you can cron this command)

-    $ cd /usr/share/autorsyncbackup
-    $ ./autorsyncbackup -j /etc/autorsyncbackup -l /var/spool/autorsyncbackup/
+    $ cd /usr/share/autorsyncbackup; ./autorsyncbackup -j /etc/autorsyncbackup -l /var/spool/autorsyncbackup/